xomicloud/xomi/README.md

 }));
 ```

 If the email address corresponds to an user'a account then an email will be sent.
-The function additionally will invoke the callback function you provide with an error code but does not indicate whether or not an email was send for security reasons.
+The function additionally will invoke the callback function you provide with an error code but does not indicate whether or not an email was sent for security reasons.

 ### Account information